zeptofs/nz-api-documentation/source/index.html.md

 The `rejected`, `returned`, `voided` & `prefailed` statuses are always accompanied by a `failure_reason`:

+<aside class="notice">Please note that these failure reasons are passed to us directly from the banks.</aside>

 | Reason | Description |
 |--------|-------------|
 | `refer_to_customer` | Usually due to insufficient funds |